jeccastillo/cebu-iac-lms/frontend/unity-spa/features/academics/faculty-loading/implementation_plan.md

 6) Frontend service:
    - Implement FacultyLoadingService with list, updateSingle, assignBulk methods.
 7) Frontend controller and template:
-   - Build UI: term selector, table with subject/section/faculty, dropdowns, inline Save, Save All, filters/search.
+   - Build UI: no term selector (use global TermService-selected term and listen for termChanged), table with subject/section/faculty, dropdowns, inline Save, Save All, filters/search.
+Style using Tailwind CSS utility classes.
    - Filter faculty options by teaching=1 and campus_id of each classlist row.
 8) QA and polish:
    - Verify RBAC, error handling, toasts, and loading states.